T.J. Atwood

-Tyrin J. Atwood (born November 4, 1997) is an American professional basketball player for Depiro Rabat Imtarfa of the Maltese Division One Basketball league.
-He played college basketball for Lamar.
+Tyrin J. Atwood (born November 4, 1997) is an American professional basketball player currently playing for Cheshire Phoenix of the Super League Basketball.

 Early life and high school career

 Atwood attended Central High School in Beaumont, Texas.
 He was a 2015 District 22-5A first-team selection, alongside teammate Nijal Pearson.
 Atwood committed to Lamar University out of high school.

 College career

 Atwood was mostly a bench player during his first two seasons at Lamar.
 On January 26, 2019, Atwood was ruled out for the season after suffering a leg injury during an overtime win over Incarnate Word.
 He averaged 10.9 points and 5.3 rebounds per game in 19 games as a junior.
 Atwood scored a career-high 34 points and grabbed 10 rebounds on December 18, in a 79–73 overtime win over Southeastern Louisiana.
 He was named Southland Conference player of the week on February 24, 2020, after scoring 22 points in a 79–62 win over Texas A&M-Corpus Christi.
 As a senior, Atwood averaged 16.8 points, 7.0 rebounds, 1.8 assists and 1.4 steals per game, earning Second Team All-Southland honors.
 Due to the coronavirus pandemic, the season was cancelled following a win against McNeese State in the Southland Tournament.
 Lamar coach Tic Price called Atwood "one of the classiest guys I ever coached."